 Graduate Management Admission Test (GMAT)

 Information about the GMAT is available from the Graduate Management Admissions Council.
 The GMAT Campus Code for the FDU MS in Supply Chain Management is J6X-HG-78.
-The GMAT may be waived based on an undergraduate GPA of 3.0 and three years’ full-time substantive work experience in supply chain management.
+Please review the admission requirements to determine whether you need to take the GMAT.